 If you are confused and not sure and not sure how to get it working, please follow the given below instructions.

-Step 1: Navigate to this Windows Store page to install the free TileCreator app.
+Step 1: Navigate to Windows Store page to install the free TileCreator app.

 Step 2: Once the app installed, you need to download another small utility called Tile Creator Proxy.
 Click here to download Tile Creator Proxy executable.

 Step 3: Next, run the downloaded Tile Creator Proxy with administrator rights.
 To do so, right-click on TileCreatorProxy.exe file and then click Run as administrator.

 Step 4: Next, open up drive where Windows 10 is installed.
 You will see a folder named TileCreator.